 Here, W is weight, mass is mass, and g is gravity

 People often use the words “mass” and “weight” interchangeably because gravity is pretty much constant on Earth, so there isn’t a difference between their values.
-But, if you compare weight on Earth to a different place, like the Moon, you can get different values.
-Your mass on the Moon would remain the same, but your weight would be different because the acceleration due to gravity is different there.
+But, if you compare weight on Earth to a different place, like the Moon, you get different values.
+Your mass on the Moon remains the same, but your weight is different because the acceleration due to gravity is different there.